 |Malware Removal (Windows)||

-Some other examples of other spam campaigns/emails of this kind are "Attn Lucky Winner", "Compliments Of The Day" and "Cisco Webex".
-In most cases scammers/cyber criminals behind them attempt to trick recipients into providing the requested (typically, sensitive) information or sending them money.
-Although, there is great number of spam campaigns that are used to distribute malware, for example, some ransomware, Trojan-type programs.
+In most cases, scammers/cyber criminals behind them attempt to trick recipients into providing the requested (typically, sensitive) information or sending funds.
+Many spam campaigns used to distribute malware including, for example, ransomware and Trojan-type programs.

 How do spam campaigns infect computers?

-Text presented in the "ShareFile Attachment Email Scam" email letter:
+Text presented in the "ShareFile Attachment Email Scam" email message:

 Subject: Sharedfile for - >>>> Scan0221 April 2020.pdf